 About the cold weather running jackets compared this time

-Below are four models compared this time.
-We chose an insulation jacket designed for winter trails that are not too cold, not too warm, and are easy to move around. *The padding material in the () is
+Below are the four models we compared this time.
+We chose insulation jackets designed for winter trail running, not too cold or too warm, and with ease of movement in mind. *The numbers in parentheses indicate the padding material

 -

-is made of stretch material from the sides of the body to the inside of the arms.
-A model that emphasizes heat retention, protected by a breathable padding with slits, covering the front and back of the trunk and the widest area. -
+uses stretch material from the sides of the body to the inside of the arms.
+This warmth-focused model is protected by breathable padding with slits in the front and back of the torso, as well as the largest area. -

 Patagonia Nano Air Light Hybrid Jacket (Full Range)

-A hybrid model with padding on the front of the core and front of the arms, waffle knits on the sides of the body and back of the arms, ensuring breathability. -
+A hybrid model that ensures breathability by using padding on the front of the torso and front of the arms and waffle knit on the sides, back of the body and back of the arms. -

 Outdoor Research DEVIATOR HOODY (Polartec Alpha)

-A model that uses Polartec Alpha, with a high level of heat retention and breathability, making it a well-balanced model.
-This model has the smallest padding area. -
+This model uses Polartec Alpha, providing a high level of warmth and breathability with a good balance.
+This model has the least amount of padding. -

 Test environment

-- Breathability (comfort): As an active insulation, breathability that handles sweating during activity is also an important indicator.
+- Breathability (comfort) - As an active insulation, breathability to handle sweat while you are active is also an important indicator

-- Mobility: It's pointless to say that it's difficult to move around and wear even if it's comfortable.
-Can you concentrate without stress on running?
+- Mobility: Even if something is comfortable, it's pointless if it's difficult to move around in and difficult to wear.
+Can you concentrate on running without stress?

-- Functionality: Besides its performance as an insulation, how many functions are available that are useful for running and trail running?
+- Functionality: Apart from its insulating properties, how many features does it have that are useful for running and trail running?

-- Weight: We evaluated not only the weight, but also the weight I felt when I actually ran.
+- Weight: We evaluated not only the weight but also the feeling of weight when actually riding

-With the above five points in mind, I tested several times on my usual road and running on trails with lots of ups and downs.
+With these five points in mind, I tested the shoes several times on my usual road runs and on trails with lots of ups and downs

 Impressions of each model